mcallisterliza/drama-kids/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used to build the structure of the website.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add style to the HTML to give the website its style.
 - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items on the webpage.
-- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was used to make "gallery" and "contact" pages responsive.
-- [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
 - [VSCode](https://code.visualstudio.com/) was used to write and edit the code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.